Rotterdam-class landing platform dock

-The Rotterdam class are two landing platform dock (LPD) ships in service with the Dutch Navy.
+The Rotterdam class are two landing platform dock (LPD) ships in service with the Royal Netherlands Navy.
 Built by Damen Schelde Naval Shipbuilding at Vlissingen, their mission is to carry out amphibious warfare by transporting the bulk of the Korps Mariniers.
-These ships have both a large helicopter flight deck and a well deck for large landing craft, as well as space for up to 33 main battle tanks.
+Each ship has both a large helicopter flight deck and a well deck for large landing craft, as well as space for up to 33 main battle tanks.